Mobile Human-Computer Interaction (M) COMPSCI5015

 Intended Learning Outcomes of Course

-6. Discuss leading edge developments such as context-aware systems, sensor-based interaction, location-based interaction, mobile Augmented Reality.
+5. Discuss cutting edge developments in mobile human-computer interaction, such as context-aware systems, sensor-based interaction, location-based interaction, and mixed reality.

 Minimum Requirement for Award of Credits